syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Getting-Started.md

 ![](/aspnet/Diagram/Getting-Started_images/Getting-Started_img1.png)

-### Create and add Node

-Let us create and add a `node` with specific position, size, label and shape.

-We need to add below namespaces for using diagram instances in aspx-cs file.
+#### Adding the List of Namespaces

+The following list of namespaces needs to be added on the top of the aspx code file for creating the diagram objects such as nodes and connectors.

     * using Syncfusion.JavaScript.DataVisualization.DiagramEnums;
     * using Syncfusion.JavaScript.DataVisualization.Models;
     * using Syncfusion.JavaScript.DataVisualization.Models.Collections;
     * using Syncfusion.JavaScript.DataVisualization.Models.Diagram;

+### Create and add Node

+Let us create and add a `node` with specific position, size, label and shape.

 The following code example to create and add nodes into the diagram.